By Cameron Mohr

 As for how money is actually raised at the event, donors can choose to put their money toward fulfilling some kind of extra incentive.
 This could be an extra game added to the schedule, some extra bug expositions, or even a camera focusing on the controller of the person running a game one handed while holding a cat plush doll.
 The event as a whole thrives on people’s passion for video games.
 Fans of all kinds of games love the GDQ events.

 The event itself has grown to the point where a large hotel is needed to accommodate everyone.
 Roughly thirteen hundred people registered to attend SGDQ this year.
 The hotel used was certainly large enough for everyone and had a great layout overall.
 The marathon space, regardless of the hotel, consists of many parts: the stream room, two practice rooms, a casual gaming room, a tournament room, a PC LAN room, a board game room, and more recently an arcade.
+The board game room, now has Dungeons and Dragons where people can play for hours and use the new metal dice sets.
 For this year’s SGDQ, all the rooms were on the same floor with the exception of the PC room, but it was still close by on the third floor.
 This layout made the event feel cozier, and it was always easy to meet up with friends.

 The stream room is where all the magic seen on stream happens.
 At any given time of day there will be someone in the audience, though the largest crowds are present in the early evening.
 Two projectors are set up on either side of the stage so that the whole crowd can see the current run.
 Walking into this room is always surreal to me.
 Having been a fan watching from home for several years, seeing it in person never ceases to bring a smile to my face.
 Every run is worth watching and each marathon has always had a handful of “must watch” runs.
 SGDQ 2016 was no different, with some of the biggest hits this year including the Donkey Kong Country: Tropical Freeze relay race, The Elder Scrolls V: Skyrim, Super Mario Maker, Pepsiman, and Momodora: Reverie Under The Moonlight.